Dtkviewer/EMGNN/README.md

 ### Open in Colab

-To ensure reproducibility across platforms, we have included a Google Colab notebook (EM_colab.ipynb).
+To ensure reproducibility across platforms, we have included a Google Colab notebook (```EM_colab.ipynb''').
 This makes it easy to run the code without needing to set up the environment locally.

 ### Database